anayetullahefty/Riyadul-jurnel-project/test.md

 - Packet 2: SYN-ACK (Seq=0 Ack=1 Win=64280 Len=0).
 - Packet 3: ACK (Seq=1 Ack=1 Win=65280 Len=0).

-To find the time between the start of the connection and the first data transfer:
+To determine the duration from the beginning of the connection to the initial data transfer:
 - Start: Packet 1 at 0.000047 seconds.
 - Data Transfer: Packet 5 (HTTP GET) at 0.008091 seconds.
 - Time: About 0.008044 seconds (or 8.044 ms).